United Society Partners in the Gospel: Women's missionary leadership

 To a limited degree, the Society was socially progressive from the mid-1800s in its encouragement of women from Britain and Ireland, including single women, to train and work as missionaries in their own right, rather than only as the wives of male missionaries.
 In 1866, the SPG established the Ladies' Association for Promoting the Education of Females in India and other Heathen Countries in Connection with the Missions of the Society for the Propagation of the Gospel.
 In 1895, this group was updated to the Women's Mission Association for the Promotion of Female Education in the Missions of the SPG.
 As part of the inclusion of more women in this organisation, Marie Elizabeth Hayes was accepted into the Society for the Propagation of the Gospel in 1905.
 She served as a member of the Cambridge Mission to Delhi, India, where she is known for her notable work as a Christian Medical Missionary.
-Her leadership in the medical field promoted more women's leadership in the Society's mission activities.
+Her leadership in the medical field encouraged greater participation of women in the Society’s mission activities.

 The promotion of women's leadership within the Society's overseas mission activities was championed for many years by Louise Creighton, also an advocate for women's suffrage.
 At the peak of SPG missionary activity in India, between 1910 and 1930, more than 60 European women missionaries were at any one time employed in teaching, medical or senior administrative roles in the country.
 In Japan, Mary Cornwall Legh, working among people with Hansen's disease at Kusatsu, Gunma.
 She was regarded as one of the most effective Christian missionaries to have served in the Nippon Sei Ko Kai.
 In China, Ethel Margaret Phillips (1876–1951) was an SPG medical missionary who constructed two hospitals, worked with the YWCA, and went on to establish a private practice.